dev1287/devops/CI-CD.md

 sudo apt install docker.io

-Grant Jenkins user and Ubuntu user permission to docker deamon: sudo su - usermod -aG docker jenkins usermod -aG docker ubuntu
+Grant Jenkins user and Ubuntu user permission to docker deamon:
+(note: without giving permissions for ubuntu and jenkins for docker the build will not happen) sudo su - usermod -aG docker jenkins usermod -aG docker ubuntu